christophergandrud/pltesim/README.md

 ![plot of chunk perm](figure/perm-1.png)

+Note that the numbers next to each simulation point indicate the time since the last event.
+You can choose to not show these numbers by setting `t_labels = FALSE` in the `plte_plot` call.

-Now the effect only lasts for one time period:
+In the next example, the effect only lasts for one time period:

 ```r